 - Two (2) points added to driver’s license

 - Fine between $2,500 and $5,000

 - Suspended driver’s license for one (1) year for a first offense and a permanent revocation of driver’s license for a second offense

 - Eight (8) points added to driver’s license

-Contact our Woodland Park Hit and Run Attorneys Today
+Contact our Little Falls Hit and Run Attorneys Today

-At The Law Office of Del Sardo & Montanari, our traffic violation and criminal defense attorneys understand the serious implications of being found guilty of a hit and run accident in New Jersey.
+The Montanari Law Group, our traffic violation and criminal defense attorneys understand the serious implications of being found guilty of a hit and run accident in New Jersey.
 In addition to losing one’s license temporarily or even permanently, the risk of potential jail time and fines are a heavy burden to carry alone.
 Lean on the extensive experience of our legal team, who take pride in serving our local New Jersey communities including the towns of Wayne, Clifton, Paterson, Woodland Park, Little Falls, West Milford and the greater Passaic County area.
 Our hit and run defense lawyers will need to work with you on a personal level to get all of the facts of your case and use our intimate knowledge of New Jersey motor vehicle and traffic statutes to find the best possible defense for your unique circumstances.

-Contact us online or give us a call at our Woodland Park, NJ offices at (973) 233-4396 to discuss your leaving the scene of an accident case and how we may best serve your individual needs in a free and confidential consultation.
+Contact us online or give us a call at our Little Falls, NJ offices at (973) 233-4396 to discuss your leaving the scene of an accident case and how we may best serve your individual needs in a free and confidential consultation.